biostat-duan-lab/UNSemblePRS/README.md

 ## Installation

 UNSemblePRS is currently not available on CRAN.
-Users should clone the GitHub repository and source the main utility file manually.
-The main function for implement UNSemblePRS is "UNSemblePRS()"
+Users should clone the GitHub repository and manually source the main utility file.
+The primary function for implementing UNSemblePRS is `UNSemblePRS()`.

 ### Clone the repository